weilinlimath/HSI-geom/README.md

 1. Calculates the angles and distances between clusters
 2. Calculates the compression rate by linear approximation

-To obtain the features (since they are too big to be uploaded), email me.
+To obtain the features (since they are too big to be uploaded to Github), email me.